iboughtamouse/ethogram-api/README.md

 ## AI Development Notes

-This entire codebase was written by Claude (Anthropic's AI) with human guidance.
+This entire codebase was written by Claude (Anthropic's AI) with human guidance - representing **AI-driven, human-assisted development** rather than traditional AI-assisted coding.
 Key observations:

 ### What Worked Well